Also known as dwarfism or short stature, it occurs when an organism is microscopic.

 The most recognizable and familiar form of Nanism in humans is achondroplasia, which accounts for 70% of cases of Nanism, and occurs between 4 and 15 out of every 100,000 live births.
 It produces short rhizomelic limbs, increased spinal curvature, and distortion of skull growth.

 In achondroplasia, the body’s extremities are proportionally shorter than the trunk (abdominal area), with a larger than average head and characteristic facial features.

 Achondroplasia is an autosomal dominant disorder caused by the presence of a defective allele in the genome.
 If there are a pair of achondroplasia alleles, the result is fatal.
 Achondroplasia is a mutation in fibroblast growth factor receptor 3.

 In the context of achondroplasia, this mutation causes FGFR3 to become constitutively active, inhibiting bone growth.

-Research by urologist Harry Fisch of the Columbia Presbyterian Hospital Center for Male Reproduction indicates that in humans this defect can be inherited exclusively from the father and becomes more and more likely with paternal age: specifically males that reproduce after 35 years.
+Research by urologist Harry Fisch of the Columbia Presbyterian Hospital Center for Male Reproduction indicates that in humans, this defect can be inherited exclusively from the father and becomes more and more likely with paternal age: specifically in males that reproduce after 35 years.